 Often if the stylist doesn't know how your hair will grow, you may need more haircuts than expected to fix the mistakes of the first cut.
 For example, suppose you have swirls, and these are not taken into account during the haircut.
 In that case, when the hair grows back, the hairstyle will likely change completely and will no longer look good on you.

-The same goes for hair extensions when you clip them.
-Hair tends to naturally separate near the crown of the head.
 Placing hair extensions nearby could expose this growth and may not look aesthetically pleasing as some strands will look longer than others.

 How does hair grow naturally?